sirenard/BoundML/README.md

 # What is boundml ?

-BoundML is a wrapper around a [fork of ecole](https://github.com/sirenard/ecole).
+BoundML is a toolbox to evaluate and compare branch and bound solvers.
 It allows to easily develop new machine learning based (or not) branching strategies for the Branch and Bound.

 It comes with several submodules:
 - **solvers**: Contains all the class of type `Solver`.
-They are basically wrapper around SCIP.
-They can be used to solve instances using custom settings or branching strategies
+A `Solver` represent a MILP solver.
-- **evaluation**: Contains all the tools evaluate and compare a list of `Solver` on a set of instances.
+- **evaluation**: Contains all the tools to evaluate and compare a list of `Solver` on a set of instances.
-- **observers**: Contains all the builtin `Observer` class.
-A `Solver` calls all its observers at different moment of the solving process.
-An `Observer` can be used to define a branching strategy or simply to collects data.
+- **components**: Contains all the definition of `Component` class that can be used to parametrize a `ModularSolver`.
+A `Component` can be simple observer called at a certain time in the solving process, or an active component of the solver depending on its subtype.
 - **ml**: Contains some ML tools to apply some wellknown techniques to learn branching strategies.
 In particular, it allows to collect a dataset and train a Graph Neural Network to imitate a branching strategy as in this [paper](http://arxiv.org/abs/1906.01629).
+- **instances**: Contains a set of MILP instances generator

 # Installation

+There is 2 way to install `boundml`: `pip install boundml` and `pip install boundml[all]`.
+The former does not require any specific  setup but does not contain the classes that depend on a fork of the library ecole: [ecole-fork](https::github.com/sirenard/ecole).
+The latter contains everything but requires some additional installation steps in order to have ecole-fork and pyscipopt to share the same SCIP installation.

+## Full Installation

+This section describes how to install the full version of `boundml`.

-First, it is recommended to install `pyscipopt` with conda to have the same scip installation for both `pyscipopt` and `ecole-fork` (a dependency of boundml). for `pyscipopt` and `ecole-fork` (on which is based `boundml`). `pybind11` and `fmt` can also be installed with conda if not already installed on the system.
+First, it is recommended to install `pyscipopt` with conda to have the same SCIP installation for both `pyscipopt` and `ecole-fork`.
+In addition `pybind11` and `fmt` can also be installed with conda if not already installed on the system.

 ```bash
 conda create -n myenv